Monty4/Time-Bank/README.md

 - **Contact & Contract**: Once the user has found a user that offers the request service, they can contact by email.
 At this moment, a contract is generated with status 'Pending'.
 If user accept to make the job, contract changes to 'Accepted', and when finish, to 'Finished'.

-- **When service is finished** user has the option to value the service, this way users can get TC(time-coins) and can improve their position in the ranking.
+- **When service is finished** user has the option to value the service, this way users can get TC(time-coins) and can improve their position in the rate.

 ## DEVELOPER: Mario Montalbán